 - Computer Information Systems: support in any employment scene that is continually being transformed by computers and their impact.

-- Digital Media: a career in any area that is based in visual matters.
+- Art and Graphic Design: a career in any area that is based in visual matters.

 - Equine Studies: a career in the legal/management aspect of stables, and buying and selling of horses.